necromuralist/student_intervention/student_intervention/preparing_data.rst

 Preprocess feature columns
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Some Machine Learning algorithms (e.g. Logistic Regression) require numeric data so the columns with string-data need to be transformed.
 The columns in this data-set that had 'yes' or 'no' values had the values converted to 1 and 0 respectively.
-Those columns that had other kinds of categorical data were transformed into dummy-columns.
+Those columns that had other kinds of categorical data were transformed into dummy-variable columns.

 In addition, the target data was also changed so that instead of 'yes' and 'no' values it contained only '1' and '0' values.

+   * Original Columns: 30
+   * With Dummies: 48

+With dummy variables there are now 18 more columns in the feature
+data.

 Split data into training and test sets
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~